Wilkes-Barre, Pennsylvania: Climate

 Under the Köppen climate classification, Wilkes-Barre falls within either a hot-summer humid continental climate (Dfa) if the 0 °C isotherm is used or a humid subtropical climate (Cfa) if the -3 °C isotherm is used.
 Summers are hot and winters are moderately cold with wide variations in temperature.
 Winters are cold with a January average of 28.0 °F. The surrounding mountains have an influence on the climate (including both precipitation and temperatures), leading to wide variations within a short distance.
 On average, temperatures below 0 °F are infrequent, occurring 2.5 days per year, and there are 34.9 days where the maximum temperature remains below 32 °F. The average annual snowfall is 45.1 in during the winter (in which severe snowstorms are rare).
 However, when snowstorms do occur, they can disrupt normal routines for several days.

 Summers are warm with a July average of 73.7 °F. In an average summer, temperatures exceeding 90 °F occur on 11.7 days and but rarely exceed 100 °F. Spring and fall are unpredictable with temperatures ranging from cold to warm (although they are usually mild).
 On average, Wilkes-Barre receives 38.72 in of precipitation each year, which is relatively evenly distributed throughout the year (though the summer months receive more precipitation).
 Extreme temperatures range from -21 °F on January 21, 1994, to 103 °F on July 9, 1936.
 Wilkes-Barre averages 2,303 hours of sunshine per year, ranging from a low of 96 hours in December (or 33% of possible sunshine) to 286 hours in July (or 62% of possible sunshine).

+The hardiness zone is 6b except in downtown and other areas near the river which are 7a.
+The city is significantly warmer than the W-B/Scranton Airport due to the airport's higher latitude and elevation.